LibreCAD/docs/ref/fundamentals.rst

    -  type “sa” at the command line to select all entities.

 Deselect selected entities by typing “tn” at the command line or pressing [Esc].
-Note that it might be might be necessary to press [Esc] twice if a command it active.
+Note that it might be necessary to press [Esc] twice if a command is active.

 Also see the :ref:`Select<tool-select>` tools for additional methods to select and deselect entities.